DaMangledMan/jupytertteditor/jupytertteditor/README.md

 # Overview

-The purpose of this library will be to Create, Edit, and Display Truth Tables of any size.
+The purpose of this library is to Create, Edit, and Display Truth Tables of any size.

+It is able to be used seemlessly inside jupyter notebooks.

-I wrote this software because I was searching for something that would simplify the process of creating truth tables, but I was unable to find anything that did something remotely close to what I wanted.
+I wrote this software because I was searching for something that would simplify the process of creating truth tables, but I was unable to find anything that did the job how I wanted it to do it.
 In the end I wrote this to streamline the entire process down to a few lines of code.

 [Software Demo Video](https://youtu.be/zvBdv4CkKCg)